 Our board members are elected by the membership via on-line voting held in January and February each year.
 Board members terms are from the conclusion of the annual meeting to the following year annual meeting.
-Board members elected in 2018 are as follows:
+Current Board members can be seen HERE.

 Although we don’t have a lot of rules, there are some guidelines that we ask people to follow.